Skip to main content

 Model Evaluation

-• Precision and Recall Important evaluation metrics for imbalanced data.
+• Precision and Recall Note: Important evaluation metrics for imbalanced data.
 Precision indicates accuracy, while Recall indicates coverage, and the balance between the two is evaluated.

-• F1 Score The harmonic mean of Precision and Recall.
+• F1 Score Note: The harmonic mean of Precision and Recall.
 It is particularly effective for model evaluation on imbalanced datasets.

 Loss Functions:

-• Hinge Loss A loss function for classification problems, primarily used in Support Vector Machines (SVM).
+• Hinge Loss Note: A loss function for classification problems, primarily used in Support Vector Machines (SVM).
 It is optimized to maximize the margin between classes.

 model interpretability|Explainability AI

-• Integrated gradients | Google Cloud A method that quantifies the contribution of each feature to a model's prediction.
-It evaluates feature importance by linearly varying the input features between a baseline (usually zero) and the input, and integrating the gradients along this path.
-Compared to alternative approaches that allow for extension to large networks and feature spaces like images, it has become a popular interpretability technique due to its applicability to any differentiable model (images, text, structured data), ease of implementation, theoretical justification, and computational efficiency.
-It has diverse use cases, such as understanding feature importance, identifying data skew, and debugging model performance.
+• Integrated gradients | (Google Cloud) Note: A method that quantifies the contribution of each feature to a model's prediction.
+It evaluates feature importance by linearly interpolating between the input feature and a baseline (usually zero) and integrating the gradients along this path.
+Compared to alternative approaches that allow for extension to large networks and feature spaces like images, it has become a popular interpretability technique due to its wide applicability to any differentiable model (e.g., images, text, structured data), ease of implementation, theoretical justification, and computational efficiency.
+It has diverse use cases, including understanding feature importance, identifying data skew, and debugging model performance.

-• Shapley Explanation | Google Cloud *A method that quantitatively shows how much each feature contributes to a model's prediction.
-Based on game theory, it provides a fair distribution of the prediction.
-The Sampled Shapley method works well with models that use meta ensemble learning with trees and neural networks.
+• Shapley Explanation | (Google Cloud) Note: A method that quantitatively shows how much each feature contributes to a model's prediction.
+It is based on game theory and provides a fair distribution of the prediction's credit.
+The Sampled Shapley method works well for models that use meta-ensemble learning with trees and neural networks.

-• XRAI in Machine Learning | Google Cloud A technology that provides interpretation for the prediction results of deep learning models.
-It visually explains which parts influenced the prediction, especially for image and text data.
+• XRAI in Machine Learning | (Google Cloud) Note: A technology that provides interpretations for the prediction results of deep learning models.
+It visually explains which parts of the data, especially for images and text, influenced the prediction.

 Other Technologies

-MethodRegularization TypeFeature SelectionCoefficient BehaviorMain AdvantageMain Disadvantage
+MethodRegularization TypeFeature SelectionCoefficient BehaviorMain AdvantagesMain Disadvantages

-Lasso RegressionL1PossibleShrinks to zeroAutomatically performs feature selection.
-Only important features remain.May not select strongly correlated features.
+Lasso RegressionL1YesShrinks to zeroAutomatically performs feature selection.May not select strongly correlated features.

-Elastic NetL1 + L2PossibleShrinks to zero/Becomes smallerBest of both Lasso and Ridge.
-Handles strongly correlated features.Hyperparameter tuning can be difficult.
+Elastic NetL1 + L2YesShrinks/to zeroCombines benefits of Lasso and Ridge.Hyperparameter tuning can be difficult.

-• Maximum Likelihood *An estimation method in statistics.
-It estimates the parameters for which the observed data has the highest probability of occurring.
-It is widely used for parameter estimation in probability models.
-It is widely used to explain the population that produced the observed data.
-L(θ)=P(X={x1,x2,,xn}θ)=i=1nf(xi;θ)L(\theta) = P(X = \{x_1, x_2, \ldots, x_n\} \mid \theta) = \prod_{i=1}^{n} f(x_i; \theta) The observed data XX is the set of actually observed data.
+The observed data XX is the set of actually observed data points.
 The probability distribution f(x;θ)f(x; \theta) is the assumed probability distribution that the data follows, characterized by the parameter θ\theta.
 The likelihood function L(θ)L(\theta) is a function that indicates the probability of observing the given data XX under the parameter θ\theta.
 The product symbol i=1n\prod_{i=1}^{n} indicates that the probabilities for each data point are multiplied together.
-The likelihood function is used to estimate the parameter θ\theta for which the observed data is most "likely" to be obtained.
+The likelihood function is used to estimate the parameter θ\theta for which the observed data is most "likely" to have been obtained.

-Parametric and Nonparametric | Classification of ML models
+Parametric and Nonparametric | Classification of ML Models

 Parametric Machine Learning Algorithms